 top of page

 Carroll Feral Cat Care is a 501 (c) (3) non-profit organization focused on providing financial assistance for the feral/community cats.
-Financial assistance covers for spaying/neutering, vaccinations, food, shelter and medical on a discretionary basis.
-The organization also educates the public on the need for responsible action and co-existence between feral/community cats and humans.
-By financially supporting this organization, you donations help decrease the cat population and saves many lives!
-100% of donations go directly to the homeless cats.
+Financial assistance covers the following: spaying/neutering, vaccinations, food, and medical on a discretionary basis.
+Funds will also be used to purchase trapping equipment to assist with TNR (Trap-Neuter-Return).
+The organization will educate the public on the need for responsible action and co-existence between feral/community cats and humans.
+By financially supporting this organization, your donations help decrease the cat population, decrease euthanasia rates in shelters and saves many lives!
+All donations go directly to assisting to the homeless cats.

 WHAT IS A COMMUNITY CAT?
-A community cat may have once had an owner and is somewhat social.
-These cats co-exist with other feral cat colonies.
-They still may fear humans but only due to it being out on their own for an extended period of time.
+A community cat may have once had an owner and is somewhat semi-feral.
+These cats co-exist with other feral cats in a colony.
+They still may fear humans but only due to being out on their own for an extended period of time.
 These cats sometimes can be re-socialized and adopted.

 Testimonials: